slowernews/wisdom-tldr/chapters/0_intro.md

 <!--
-> *"I’d woke up early and I took a long time getting ready to exist."  -- Fernando Pessoa [1888]* -->
+> *"I’d woke up early and I took a long time getting ready to exist."  -- Fernando Pessoa [1888]*
+> *"You have a real life if and only if you do not compete with anyone in any of your pursuits." -- Nassim Taleb*

+-- x\@naval] * If you stop moving for long enough, you will be forced to confront the essential emptiness of life.
+-->

 > *"In order to live free and happily, you must sacrifice boredom.
 It is not always an easy sacrifice."